ivoryblakk/Cleancalc/README.md

   }
 };
 ```
 In this version, Cleancalc has all the functionalites of its previous verson.

+ v.1.2.0
+ ---
+ No major changes.